shariq/local_loopy_networks/WORKLOG.md

+# November 8, 2017

+I'm starting to be more OK with just working a lot at a consistent pace without being super productive.
+Maybe the path to being super productive is accept where I'm at now, and push incrementally to be more focused.

+Today I got the code generation running and compiling.
+Now there's a few bugs which need to be fixed but we are basically done with generating and testing update rules.
+Hopefully we finally run the experiment tomorrow.

+There is a lot of room for improvement; this is only the beginning of the project.

 # November 7, 2017

 I went to NOLA for a wedding and thought I'd finish this there.
 Unfortunately I did not spend anytime at all on actually working, only thinking.
 Right now all the harness code is significantly biased towards backprop-like learning - how can we make this more general?